jrgleason/psql-getting-started/labs/basic_constraints.md

     Notice the ADD/DROP CONSTRAINT.
 This is pretty consistent with other SQL conventions.

-1. Now lets try adding a couple more test cases...
+1. Now let's try adding a couple more test cases...

         INSERT INTO CONSTRAINTS.TEST_CHECK VALUES (-5);